 As a one-stop shop, NHNZ has 80 highly-skilled filmmakers, craftspeople and researchers plus a dedicated group of technicians.
-With an in-house archive library, NHNZ Moving Images; a dedicated archive production unit and ZooMoo, the first children’s channel devoted entirely to the animal kingdom, NHNZ’s continues to push the boundaries of imagination in wildlife programming.
+With an in-house archive library, NHNZ Moving Images and a dedicated archive production unit NHNZ continues to push the boundaries of imagination in wildlife programming.

 As the Earth spins, there’s a point where all we can see is the Pacific Ocean: it holds half of our world’s water, and hides the deepest place on our planet.
 75 percent of Earth’s volcanoes surround the Pacific, even though it stretches from Pole to Pole.
 It’s greater than all Earth’s land combined, and home to beasts beyond our dreams – and our nightmares.
 In this groundbreaking series, the world’s best cinematographers and researchers will capture its most guarded secrets to share with viewers everywhere.

 Orangutan Jungle School - Series One (10 x 1 hr)